jpalomav/SAET_master/README.md

 3. Close the terminal
 4. Go to the SAET installation folder
 5. Open a new terminal in this folder
-6. Type 'virtualenv env' (“env” is the name of the virtual environment).
+6. Type 'virtualenv saet_env' (“saet_env” is the name of the virtual environment).
-7. Activate this new virtual environment typing 'source env/bin/activate'
+7. Activate this new virtual environment typing 'source saet_env/bin/activate'
 8. Install the libraries typing 'pip3 install -r requirements_linux.txt'
-9. Change your credentials in the file “saet_config.py”
+9. Change your credentials in the file “sp_config.py”
-10. Type 'python3 saet_run.py --h'
+10. Type 'python3 sp_searching_run.py --h'